Thunder and the Void

 That would be his ultimate character growth: learning that intimacy isn’t possession, and that being understood isn’t the same as being controlled.

-Saren is what happens when trauma isn’t processed but weaponized, when vulnerability is so unacceptable that you rebuild yourself as pure spectacle, when the performance becomes so complete that you can’t remember what you looked like before you put on the mask.
+Saren is what happens when trauma isn’t processed but weaponised, when vulnerability is so unacceptable that you rebuild yourself as pure spectacle, when the performance becomes so complete that you can’t remember what you looked like before you put on the mask.

-He is thunder trying to outrun the silence that will inevitably follow.
+He is thunder trying to outrun silence.